Vice President, Population Health Management

 Native Texan Timothy Wilson headed west to Las Vegas, equipped with more than 10 years of healthcare experience and a firm belief that early intervention is key to delivering quality care to every patient – no matter their age.

-As the vice president of population health management, Timothy leads the teams that help providers deliver the care our patients deserve.
-From claims operations to system configurations and appeals, they drive efforts to ensure patients receive the correct care while maintaining affordability and driving down administrative costs.
+As the Vice President of Population Health Management, Timothy leads the teams that help providers deliver the care our patients deserve.
+From claims operations to system configurations, provider service, vendor delegation oversight, and appeals, they drive efforts to ensure patients receive the correct care while maintaining affordability and driving down administrative costs.

-He is a proud two-time graduate of The University of Texas at Arlington where he earned his bachelor’s degree in public Relations and image management and a master’s degree in mass communications and media studies.
+He is a proud two-time graduate of The University of Texas at Arlington where he earned his bachelor’s degree in Public Relations and Image Management and a master’s degree in Mass Communication and Media Studies.
 Timothy earned his lean six sigma green belt certification from UHC and has a proven track record of analyzing and solving quality problems and strategically improving processes.
 His education fueled his passion for driving engagement and vibrant company cultures, which later attracted him to P3 Health Partners.

 Timothy is a member of American College of Healthcare Executives (ACHE).
 Prior to leaving Texas, he served on the ACHE of North Texas Diversity and Inclusion committee and was a Children’s Health Diversity and Inclusion, Cultural Competency Ambassador.